NativeScript/docs-v7/docs/ui/basics.md

 </Page>
 ```

 The sample `main-page.js` or `main-page.ts` populates the `bindingContext` for the page.
 In this case, the code sets values for the name property for each label.
-Note that because the `ListView` and the Label have different scopes, you can access ListView by ID from the page but you cannot access the Label by ID.
+Note that because the `ListView` and the Label have different scopes, you can access ListView by ID from the page, but you cannot access the Label by ID.
 The `ListView` creates a new `Label` for every item.

 ```JavaScript
 const view = require("tns-core-modules/ui/core/view");